GPT-3 enhances information and misinformation

-Newswise — A recent study conducted by researchers at the University of Zurich delved into the capabilities of AI models, specifically focusing on OpenAI’s GPT-3, to determine their potential risks and benefits in generating and disseminating (dis)information.
-Led by postdoctoral researchers Giovanni Spitale and Federico Germani, alongside Nikola Biller-Andorno, director of the Institute of Biomedical Ethics and History of Medicine (IBME), University of Zurich, the study involving 697 participants sought to evaluate whether individuals could differentiate between disinformation and accurate information presented in the form of tweets.
-Furthermore, the researchers aimed to determine if participants could discern whether a tweet was written by a genuine Twitter user or generated by GPT-3, an advanced AI language model.
-The topics covered included climate change, vaccine safety, the COVID-19 pandemic, flat earth theory, and homeopathic treatments for cancer.
+Newswise — Researchers from the University of Zurich recently conducted a study to explore the potential risks and benefits of AI models, with a specific focus on OpenAI's GPT-3.
+The team, led by postdoctoral researchers Giovanni Spitale and Federico Germani, along with Nikola Biller-Andorno, the director of the Institute of Biomedical Ethics and History of Medicine (IBME) at the University of Zurich, aimed to assess the capabilities of GPT-3 in generating and disseminating (dis)information.
+Involving 697 participants, the study aimed to determine whether individuals could distinguish between accurate information and disinformation presented in the form of tweets.
+Additionally, the researchers sought to evaluate participants' ability to identify whether a tweet was authored by a genuine Twitter user or generated by GPT-3, an advanced AI language model.
+The study covered various topics, including climate change, vaccine safety, the COVID-19 pandemic, flat earth theory, and homeopathic treatments for cancer.

 AI-powered systems could generate large-scale disinformation campaigns

+Federico Germani, one of the researchers, emphasized the implications of these findings, stating, "Our study reveals the power of AI to both inform and mislead, raising critical questions about the future of information ecosystems."

-These findings suggest that information campaigns created by GPT-3, based on well-structured prompts and evaluated by trained humans, would prove more effective for instance in a public health crisis which requires fast and clear communication to the public.
-The findings also raise significant concerns regarding the threat of AI perpetuating disinformation, particularly in the context of the rapid and widespread dissemination of misinformation and disinformation during a crisis or public health event.
-The study reveals that AI-powered systems could be exploited to generate large-scale disinformation campaigns on potentially any topic, jeopardizing not only public health but also the integrity of information ecosystems vital for functioning democracies.
+These findings suggest that in situations such as public health crises, where timely and clear communication is crucial, information campaigns created by GPT-3, with well-structured prompts and evaluated by trained humans, could prove to be more effective.
+However, the study also highlights significant concerns regarding the potential threat of AI in perpetuating disinformation, particularly in contexts where misinformation and disinformation spread rapidly and extensively during crises or public health events.
+The study unveils the risk of AI-powered systems being exploited to generate large-scale disinformation campaigns on various topics, posing a danger not only to public health but also to the integrity of the information ecosystems that are essential for functioning democracies.

 Proactive regulation highly recommended